Scoliosis Screening: What to Expect

 Leaders in pediatric spine surgery

 We perform more spinal fusions on kids and teens than any other children’s hospital in the country.
 In fact, we are Georgia’s only nationally ranked orthopedics program for kids and teens.Learn More

-Jorge Fabregas, MD, is a Pediatric Orthopedic Surgeon at Children’s Healthcare of Atlanta, where he also serves as Residency Director for Orthopedics.
+Jorge Fabregas, MD, is a Pediatric Orthopedic Surgeon at Children’s Healthcare of Atlanta.
 Dr. Fabregas specializes in spinal deformity, tumors, trauma, limb deficiency and cerebral palsy.
 In addition, Dr. Fabregas is a consulting associate for the Duke University School of Medicine Department of Orthopaedic Surgery.
 He currently serves as immediate past president of the Association of Children’s Prosthetic-Orthotic Clinics (ACPOC) and is a board member of the Georgia Pediatric Neuromuscular Care Committee.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.